xtreme-sameer-vohra/ai-medical-scribe/README.md

 ## Setup
 ### Ollama
-- Pull mistral llm `ollama pull mistral`
+1. `ollama pull mistral`.
+This fetches the mistral llm

 ### Application
-- Create a python virtual env `python3.12 -m venv venv-ai-scribe`. `venv-ai-scribe` will be the directory where python will install the dependencies in the next step
+1. `python3.12 -m venv venv-ai-scribe`.
+This creates a virtual python environment. `venv-ai-scribe` will be the directory where python will install the dependencies.
-- Activate the virtual environment.
-On Mac OSX, `source venv-ai-scribe/bin/activate`
+1. `source venv-ai-scribe/bin/activate`.
+This activates the virtual environment on Mac OSX.
-- Install the dependencies, `pip install -r requirements.txt`
+1. `pip install -r requirements.txt`.
+This installs the dependencies required
-- Run the application `streamlit run ui-streamlit.py`
+1. `streamlit run ui-streamlit.py`.
+Runs the application.
+The output contains a link to access the application (eg. http://localhost:8501)

 ## Reference
 - [Jarvis like assistant](https://medium.com/@vndee.huynh/build-your-own-voice-assistant-and-run-it-locally-whisper-ollama-bark-c80e6f815cba)